gitter-badger/EW/README.md

 3. Content Pack system

 #Tools
 We will be adding some tools to make it easier to administrate and view your Edlightened installation.
 Here are a few we have completed or are working on.
+Currently, work on these tools has been temporarily suspended.

 1. EWViewer : Don't want your students straying away from Edlightened?
 Add this program to your computers!
 2. EWPassGen : If you want to create a new user into your database, you can use this tool to hash the password!